Skip to content

 Testing

-Install test dependencies and run the pytest suite:
+Install the developer extras and run the test suite:

 pip install -e ".[develop]"